CALL FOR PRESENTATIONS AND POSTERS

 SUBMISSION DEADLINE

-The deadline for submissions is November 15 (extended from October 31).
-The review committee will notify authors of acceptance or rejection by December 1.
-A preliminary program and abstracts will be posted around December 19.
-The first author of an accepted presentation or poster should upload the content files by December 19.
+The deadline for submissions is December 2.
+The review committee will notify authors of acceptance or rejection by December 6.
+A preliminary program and abstracts will be posted around December 30.
+The first author of an accepted presentation or poster should upload the content files by January 3.

 PRESENTATION AWARDS